airladon/FigureOne/docs/tutorials/12 - SlideNavigator Introduction/README.md

     },
 ```

-When the tranisition is finished, `steadyState` is used to define what the end point of the transition should be, in case the transition is interrupted.
+When the tranisition is finished, `steadyState` is used to define what the end point of the transition should be if navigating to the slide from a slide not immediately before it.

 ```
     steadyState: () => {